Barrow Gurney: Governance

 The parish falls within the unitary authority of North Somerset which was created in 1996, as established by the Local Government Act 1992.
-It provides a single tier of local government with responsibility for almost all local government functions within its area including local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection, recycling, cemeteries, crematoria, leisure services, parks, and tourism.
-They are also responsible for education, social services, libraries, main roads, public transport, Trading Standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.
+It provides a single tier of local government with responsibility for almost all local government functions within its area, Fire, police and ambulance services are provided jointly with other authorities through the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

 North Somerset's area covers part of the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
-Its administrative headquarters is in the town hall in Weston-super-Mare.
-Between 1 April 1974 and 1 April 1996, it was the Woodspring district of the county of Avon.
-Before 1974 that the parish was part of the Long Ashton Rural District.
+From 1894 until 1974, Barrow Gurney was in Long Ashton Rural District; it was then in the Woodspring district of the county of Avon until 1996, when North Somerset district was created.